-- 34. (1) The Chancellor is the titular head of the University with no executive powers. - (2) The Chancellor confers all University degrees and awards all diplomas and certificates in the name of the University. - (3) The Chancellor constitutes and dissolves congregations of the University. - (4) The Chancellor performs such other functions on behalf of the University as assigned to her/nim by the Council or as requested by the Vice-Chancellor and Principal and approved by the Council. - (5) The Chancellor must at all times embody the aspirations and values of the University and actively advance the interests of the University.

-(6) In the absence of the Chancellor, the Vice-Chancellor and Principal performs the functions of the Chancellor, and in the absence of the Vice-Chancellor and Principal, the functions will be performed by the Pro Vice-Chancellor (if appointed by the Council), a Deputy Vice-Chancellor or other University functionary appointed by the Vice-Chancellor.
+- 34. (1) The Chancellor is the titular head of the University with no executive powers. - (2) The Chancellor confers all University degrees and awards all diplomas and certificates in the name of the University. - (3) The Chancellor constitutes and dissolves congregations of the University. - (4) The Chancellor performs such other functions on behalf of the University as assigned to her/him by the Council or as requested by the Vice-Chancellor and Principal and approved by the Council. - (5) The Chancellor must at all times embody the aspirations and values of the University and actively advance the interests of the University. - (6) In the absence of the Chancellor, the Vice-Chancellor and Principal performs the functions of the Chancellor, and in the absence of the Vice-Chancellor and Principal, the functions will be performed by, a Deputy Vice-Chancellor or other University functionary appointed by the Vice-Chancellor.